stappersg/vBook/src/tuto/0/basic.md

 filepath = "/etc/vsmtp/rules/main.vsl"
 ```

-Fantastic ! restart the server to apply the new rules.
-Anyway, the vSMTP server needs security policies.
+Restart the server to apply the rules.